nicolasksq/melix-men/README.md

 ## API overview

-It was developed in Java 8 with Spring, using Heroku to deployment, [RedisLabs](https://app.redislabs.com/#/bdbs) to save and show statitcs about the use of our API and MongoDB to persist the DNA.
+It was developed in Java 8 with Spring, using Heroku to deployment, [RedisLabs](https://app.redislabs.com/#/bdbs) to save and show statitcs about the use of /mutants and MongoDB to persist the DNA.

 The API supports HTTP and HTTPS.
 Examples here are provided using HTTPS.